Here’s How Divyanka Tripathi, Hina Khan, Devoleena & Other TV Celebs Welcomed Lord Ganesha…

 Aala re ala Ganpati ala!
 Like every year, the celebrities from the television industry welcomed Lord Ganesha in style.
 While a few celebrities brought Lord Ganesha idol home, a few of them enjoyed visiting their friend's house to seek the Lord Ganesha's blessings.

-Have a look as to how the television celebrities kick-started Ganesh Chaturthi...
+Have a look to know how the television celebrities kick-started Ganesh Chaturthi...

 Hina Khan